eggheads/eggdrop/doc/sphinx_source/using/core.rst

     instead.

   set use-telnet-banner 0
-    If you want Eggdrop to display a banner when telneting in, set this setting to 1.
+    If you want Eggdrop to display a banner when telnetting in, set this setting to 1.
 The telnet banner is set by 'set telnet-banner'.

   set connect-timeout 15